 CM-400E Listening (Variable; Variable; 3.00 Credits; H,CS) This course invites the students into an exploration of transactional communication by focusing on message reception.
 How is a message received?
 What interrupts reception?
 How can we determine if and when a message has been transmitted?
 How are messages interpreted?
 Specifically, we will study diverse perspectives of the listening process.
 This includes the study of (1) the pragmatics of listening; (2) the epistemology of listening; (3) the aesthetics of listening; and (4) the ontology of listening.
 Listening is viewed primarily as an expression and extension of creativity.
 We also examine and develop the relationship between listening and leadership.
 Prerequisites: CM130 and CM230.

 CM-401 Senior Seminar (Fall; Yearly; 1.00 Credit; H) Senior Seminar in Communication is an opportunity to refine your understanding of your communication POE and experiences and their application to the professional world of business or graduate school.
-Students will reflect on their communication expertise, theorists and research that has influenced them, networking with alums, and communicating their expertise.
+Students will reflect on their communication expertise, prepare resumes and interwiewing techniques, network with alums in communication, and communicate their expertise.
 This course intends to make explicit the strong knowledge base acquired and to explore the opportunities available in the field of communication.
 Prerequisites: Senior standing.